FYI – SPOILERS!

 6) “I am sister to the fates”

-LEGEND (1985) is an odd film and also available in two different cuts: I vastly prefer the version with the Tangerine Dream score, which seems to benefit from much tighter editing in particular.
-There were many fantasy movies of this ilk in the 1980s: we’ve never really seen the same variety again beyond CGI-made universes, which seems a shame.
-WILLOW, LABYRINTH, THE NEVERENDING STORY, KRULL, THE DARK CRYSTAL as well as two Ewok movies all brought live action worlds of distant planets and different realities to audiences.
-Certainly as a child LEGEND scared the pants off me, but its imagery and breadth of imagination are masterly, even if its narrative is not entirely cohesive in my opinion.
+LEGEND (1985) is an odd film and also available in two different cuts.
+I vastly prefer the version with the Tangerine Dream score, which seems to benefit from much tighter editing in particular.
+Certainly as a child LEGEND scared the pants off me!
+Its imagery and breadth of imagination are masterly, even if its narrative is not entirely cohesive in my opinion.

 As the picture suggests then, the reversal I think worth noting here is of Lily’s defiance to The Lord of Darkness about killing the unicorn.
 Gumpf demands Jack kills his one true love before she strikes and cuts the animal’s horn off, telling him “she is not your Lily anymore”, appealing to him to see with his own eyes what she has become: evil, like the Great Lord (don’t forget Lily has already given herself to evil via the dress and demanding she kills the last unicorn).

 Yet as Jack prepares to kill Lily, she reveals that she is NOT completely evil after all, cutting the animal’s bonds, rather than its horn!!
 This act catapults the story into the resolution, reminding Jack AND us that people are NOT always what they appear.